mculp/mculp/README.md

-- :telescope: I’m currently a principal engineer working on the architecture of a web2 api
+- :telescope: I’m currently a principal engineer on the architecture team at PrimeTrust.
+We are building B2B infra for the decentralized web.

 <img src="https://pbs.twimg.com/profile_banners/21530821/1624495379/1500x500">